plblum/jivs/docs/Learning_Jivs/Presentation/The_Jivs_SimpleDom_Approach.md

 Jivs SimpleDom uses two additional `data-jivs-role` values for form-level consumers:

-- `summary` — identifies the form's Validation Summary
+- `summary` — identifies the form's Validation Summary widget
 - `submit` — identifies the form's Submit button

 The Validation Summary and Submit button consume changing form validation state, so each requests one of the Presentation Functions developed under [The Form Presentation Functions](Form_Presentation_of_Jivs_Validation.md#the-form-presentation-functions):